martinotecco/pc-remotecontrol-telegrambot/README.md

 <sup>DONE! you've set up the remote controller successfully, your bot will send you the 'Bot up and running' message at every computer boot <br />
 you can now use the commands to remote control the computer</sup> <br />
-<sup>Please note that by executing the `batches\hide.bat` command, those required programs installed at the beginning have been actually hidden and won't be listed when searching through the Start Menu.
+<sup>Please note that by executing the `batches\hide.bat` command, those required programs installed at the beginning have been actually hidden <br />
+and won't be listed when searching through the Start Menu.
 To unhide them, open the console in administrator mode and execute the following command: <br />
       `batches\unhide.bat`</sup>